cfpb/design-system/docs/pages/video.md

   typography, timing, and more.

-  At the Bureau, we produce videos in a variety of different styles and formats depending on the objectives, target audiences, scope, resources, content, and messaging for each project.
+  At the Bureau, we produce videos in a variety of styles and formats depending on the objective(s), targeted audience(s), scope, resources, content, and messaging for each project.
 We always strive to keep videos at the CFPB consistent and unique.

   [Watch some of our public facing videos here](https://www.youtube.com/user/cfpbvideo/featured).